The Importance of Fire Doors in Care Homes

 There is no time to find personal or valuable documents in an emergency

-A simple A4 safe, like The Sentry Safe CHW20101, is usually less than £100.
-These lockable boxes offer 30 minutes of fire protection up to 843 °C, and protect against flood damage for up to 72 hours.
-This particular model is UL certified for A4 paper documents and digital media (hard drives, CDs, DVDs, etc), and has a 7.84L capacity.
-The box is supplied with a lifelong after fire replacement warranty, making it a durable, long-term investment.
+A simple A4 safe, like The Sentry Safe CHW20101, costs less than £100.
+These lockable boxes offer 30 minutes of fire protection up to 843 °C and protect against flood damage for up to 72 hours.
+This model is UL certified for A4 paper documents and digital media (hard drives, CDs, DVDs), with a 7.84L capacity.
+It comes with a lifelong after-fire replacement warranty, making it a solid long-term investment.

-Let’s consider what this might contain for a family of three, and the cost to replace these things:
+Let’s look at what this might contain for a family of three, and the replacement costs:

 Passports £88.50(3)